-On Sunday my brother and I hiked through the Presidential Range of the White Mountains in New Hampshire, doing pretty much a Presidential Traverse (depending slightly on how picky you are about the need to summit every mountain named after a president).
+On Sunday my brother and I hiked through the Presidential Range of the White Mountains in New Hampshire, doing pretty much a Presidential Traverse (depending slightly on how picky you are about the need to summit every mountain named after a president) and hiking Mount Washington along the way.
 It is, as Wikipedia says, an arduous hike with a lot of tough ascents and equally demanding descents, meaning that although the total distance is only around 20 miles, your legs never really get a break.

 We started, as is generally recommended, in the dark at around 5:30am, doing much of the ascent up Mt Maddison by head torch.
 This is the largest single climb and, even done with fresh legs and fresh lungs, is a serious challenge.
 It’s not even a steady trudge up the path as much of the track is made up of a jumble of rocks that must be carefully negotiated, each foot placed with thought.
 On the plus side, as you get higher and the trees thin out a bit, the views are incredible.

 We hit the first major milestone, the AMC hut at Maddison Spring, after about 2 hours of solid climbing, which was a better pace than we’d expected, although I was definitely feeling the effects of the climb.